 The process to obtaining a Certificate of Recognition for small employers is as follows:

 - Your company will be required to have an active Alberta WCB account.

 - Ensure your company is a member of the ACSA.
 If you are not an automatic member, you can become an Associate Member by paying an annual fee.
 Please note that your membership is determined by the industry code found on your WCB account.

 - Register your company in the Small Employer Certificate of Recognition program by filling out the SECOR Application Form (refer to the Downloads section on this webpage) or by calling us and completing it over the phone.

 - A full-time employee at your company must complete the following SECOR courses (Note: it does not have to be one person completing all three courses, each course can be divided among several employees):

-- Principals of Health & Safety Management (PHSM)
+- Principles of Health & Safety Management (PHSM)

 - Standard First Aid (SFA)

 - One of the industry-specific safety training classes

 - Construction Safety Training System (CSTS)